Gamlr/airconsole-construct2/README.md

-⚡ ⚡ ⚡ **ATTENTION:** THIS PLUGIN IS NOT MAINTAINED ANYMORE.
-We, however, appreciate any pull requests.
-Thank you for your understanding
+⚡ ⚡ ⚡ **ATTENTION:** THIS PLUGIN IS NOT MAINTAINED BY AIRCONSOLE.
+This is based off of the AirConsole version, with my own additions.

 # AirConsole Construct2